tksh/Straightlines/README.md

   - Should be constructed using one or two lines
 - Subsequent line groups (`id="1"`, `id="2"`, etc.) represent the actual drawn strokes

-## _path-mode_
+## Path Modes

-- Lines can be structured in two different styles:
+- Lines can be structured in two different modes:
-  1. Simple style: _Absolute-and-separated_
+  1. Simple mode: _Absolute-and-separated_
-  2. Efficient style: _Relative-and-merged_
+  2. Efficient mode: _Relative-and-merged_
-- These styles affect rendering through the application of `stroke-opacity`
+- These modes affect rendering through the application of `stroke-opacity`

 ### _Absolute-and-separated_